shsagir/play-area-sync/docs/https.md

 dontList:      false
 title:         Using HTTPS with fortrabbit
 naviTitle:     HTTPS on fortrabbit
-lead:          "How to make use of HTTPS on fortrabbit.
-Learn about the three options."
+excerpt:          "How to make use of HTTPS on fortrabbit.
+Learn about the options."
 group:         platform
 stack:         all
 oldLink:       ssl-old

 keywords:
     - ssl
+    - TLS
     - domain
     - subdomain
     - CA